PyreStudios/steward/CONTRIBUTING.md

 ## Suggesting Enhancements

 Wouldn't it be cool of Steward had an ".explode()" call that wiped your filesystem?
 Yeah, I didn't think so either, but that doesnt mean we don't want to read your suggestions for the library!
 Feel free to open an issue to talk through new features or ideas for Steward.
-Please __do not__ create new Pull Requests for features that havn't been discussed yet.
+Please __do not__ create new Pull Requests for features that haven't been discussed yet.
 We don't want you to spend your time implementing something that goes against what we believe Steward should be, especially if it won't get accepted.

 ## Contributing to discussions on issues and pull requests